santagaz/forcer/README.md

     $ bundle

-Or install it yourself as:
+Alternatively install it as:

     $ gem install forcer

 ## Usage
 Currently the app is tested and being used only on Mac OS and Linux (I used Ubuntu).
-I have NOT tested on Windows yet, but if you try and report results on Windows, other developers would be thankful.
+I have NOT tested on Windows yet, but if help in testing and reporting results for Windows is appreciated by the rest.

 Call help to list all available operations for Forcer: